The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Greece: Christos Stergiou of TrueGreece.

 The cliffside Astra Suites, one of TrueGreece’s closest affiliates on the island, has always been one of our guests’ favorite places to stay.
 TrueGreece can pass along specially discounted rates, and thanks to our close relationship with the management, our clients enjoy the best rooms within the category they secure and regularly receive complimentary upgrades (the property offers a variety of room types from studios to private pool suites).
 Honeymooners are treated to additional amenities in their room or suite.

 Restaurant the locals love

-Metaxy mas.
-Move away from the caldera for this traditional Greek taverna located in Exo Gonia, almost in the center of the island.
+Move away from the caldera for Metaxy Mas, a traditional Greek taverna located in Exo Gonia, almost in the center of the island.
 Come hungry and enjoy Greek dishes and specialties from Santorini and Crete.
 Some of the house specialties include pomegranate salad, fried feta cheese with honey and sesame, and veal filet in vin santo sauce (vin santo is a traditional Santorini variety of wine).

 Fava with lemon is the traditional recipe all over Santorini.
 Fava, a puree made from chickpeas, as well as the other Santorini staple, tomato fritters, can be found on appetizer menus in many tavernas and restaurants, but at Selene, in Pyrgos, you can try both in one dish.

 For an upscale dining experience, book a table on the clifftop terrace at Ambrosia in Oia.
 Or try some fresh fish in one of the tavernas on the water in Ammoudi (the bay below Oia).
 I always have a tough time choosing from the many wonderful tavernas there.
 Dimitris Ammoudi, Sunset, and Katina are all fabulous.

 Prime picnic spot